 Pet Partners of Syracuse,Inc. an Affiliate of Pet Partners

 E-mail: petpartnersofsyracuse @ gmail.com

-An affiliate of Delta Society, we visit health care facilities, schools, libraries -- just about anywhere anyone needs the emotional support and health benefits of a registered Pet Partner? team providing Animal Assisted Activities and Therapy(AAA/AAT).
+An affiliate of Pet Partners, we visit health care facilities, schools, libraries -- just about anywhere anyone needs the emotional support and health benefits of a registered Pet Partner? team providing Animal Assisted Activities and Therapy(AAA/AAT).
 Some of our teams are also registered with R.E.A.D.?
 (Reading Education Assistance Dogs®) - a program developed by Intermountain Therapy Animals of Salt Lake City, Utah.

 Pet Assisted Therapy Facilitation Certificate Program